Timing or Mer-Man Emerges from the Crystal Sea in Search of Henchman Status

 As storm clouds gather in the distance God pledges to protect Noah’s family from the impending disaster.
 The Torah indicates his name once again shifts from justice to mercy in this moment.
 They don’t even get the chance to christen the ship with a bottle of sparkly before God channels his inner Ororo Munroe, causing the sky to open up with one hell of a meteorological event (v.
 11).
 Still, not everyone is convinced.
 A bunch of people join Shaun at the Winchester to have a nice cold pint and wait for it all to blow over.
 By the time they realize the forecast is accurate, Johnny Cash is singing “Five Feet High and Rising.”
 You know the story: It rains for forty days and nights, causing floodwaters to consume the land for several months (v.
 24).
 But didn’t other people own boats?
 Without question.
 There had to be more than a few kayaks and jon boats around.
 Problem is, they weren’t made for rough water and certainly couldn’t carry a year’s worth of supplies.
 Not even the Deacon and his band of Smokers are prepared for this Waterworld prequel.
 The insinuation is it was a worldwide event, but it’s possible it was primarily localized to Prestige Crest after the dam broke.
 By the time dry land is confirmed again in Genesis 8, Noah and company have spent a full year cooped up on the Ark.
 But, unlike Aronofsky’s 2014 film, Noah doesn’t mistake the boat for the Overlook Hotel and go all Jack Torrance on his family.

-One year after entering the Ark, God sends Noah’s family and the animals out with the simple instruction to “Go forth … be fruitful and multiply” (vv.
+One year after entering the Ark, God sends Noah’s family and the animals out with the simple instruction to “Go out … be fruitful and multiply” (vv.
 15-17).
 Yep.
 That’s the same advice he gave in Genesis 1:28.
 He goes on to emphasize it two more times in chapter 9 to ensure there’s no miscommunication (vv.
 1, 7).
 The rules haven’t changed.
 God still wants mankind to flourish and succeed.
 He even risks drawing the ire of PETA by lifting the previously exclusive vegetarian arrangement and allowing animals (including birds and marine life) to be considered a source of food.
 As long as it’s not human it’s fair game—though the text is ambiguous as to whether or not Dr. Jonathan Chase should be included on the new menu.
-God is going out of his way here to make life as convenient as possible for humanity: “Every moving thing that lives shall be food for you; like the green herbage I have given you everything” (v.
+God is going out of his way here to make life as convenient as possible for humanity: “Every moving thing that is alive shall be food for you; I give all to you” (v.
 3).
 As Andrew Zimmern would say, “If it looks good, eat it.
 And it all looks good to me.”
 Yeah, it’s a tough break for the animals (again), but it doesn’t necessarily put humans at the top of the food chain.
 Remember, God initially wanted humans to be non-animal-killing vegetarians.
 This is a major deviation from his original plan.
 The question is, does this make him bad at his job or just really flexible to changing environments?

 God knows the future of the human race isn’t always gonna be so bright he’ll have to wear shades, but vows never to flood the earth again (v.
 11).
 That’s the good news.
 The bad news is burning it still may be an option, so you might wanna erase the recent history from your browser.
 In the wake of immense human corruption and widespread injustice, God becomes more lenient.
 Wait, what?
 In yet another surprising twist he doesn’t hand out a strict new rulebook, threatening future generations with the same fate if they break his rules.
 Nope.
 He revises his method of interaction.
 And while mankind is far from innocent in the undertaking of unjust activities, God now shows himself as dedicated to bearing the larger portion of responsibility, providing even greater liberty to humanity.
 Not only has life been spared, it now has VIP status.
 It’s a good day.
 Noah celebrates with a barbecue and jumping around to House of Pain (see Gen. 8:20).
 God acknowledges him in return, but he doesn’t mark the occasion by defying the laws of physics and rearranging a few dozen stars to read, “We’re cool now.”
 Instead, he picks the already established appearance of rainbows (and Skittles) as a permanent symbol/reminder of his commitment (v.
 12).
-He concludes, “I will never again curse the ground because of humankind, since the imaginings of a person’s heart are evil from his youth; nor will I ever again destroy all living things” (Gen. 8:21).
+He concludes, “I will never again curse the ground on account of man, for the intent of man’s heart is evil from his youth; and I will never again destroy every living thing, as I have done” (Gen. 8:21).
 These don’t exactly sound like the words of a remorseless psycho-killer enjoying the benefit of a Get Out of Jail Free card.

 Like earlier scriptural accounts, the flood story speaks of God as a reliable Being who interacts with humans, gives them every chance to do right and live free, and only takes action against them as a last resort.
 But even then, he doesn’t fly off the handle.
 Adam and Eve’s bodies don’t mysteriously turn up in the East River after their blunder.
 They’re merely served an eviction notice.
 Likewise, Cain isn’t marked for death because of his offense.
 God goes the other way, making sure John Hatcher doesn’t pay him a visit.
 And instead of wiping out the human race completely in the perfect storm, he ensures Noah’s family is spared so that life will perpetuate.
 There’s three ways to look at this: 1) disagree with his method and refuse to acknowledge him, 2) appreciate the fact he hasn’t punted this blue globe through the uprights of some black hole or 3) respectfully continue your search.
 I can’t speak for you, but I gotta go with door number three.
 And while it’s still way too early for any definitive conclusions, at least we can say God isn’t a very good bad guy.
 Of course, this might change.
 We’ve still got a long way to go.